Muthulakshmi

-Muthulakshmi is the widow of Veerappan, sandalwood smuggler who was killed by Special Task Force police in 2004.
+Muthulakshmi was the wife of bandit Veerappan, from 1990 to his death in 2004.
 She lived in Salem, Tamil Nadu, India.
 She was born in Neruppore village, Dharmapuri District to a farming family.

 Wife of Veerappan

 She married Veerappan in 1990, and lived with him in the forests of the border areas Tamil Nadu, Karnataka and Kerala.
 She was arrested several times on charges of aiding and abetting various crimes and murders carried out by Veerappan's gang.
 The police also charged that Veerappan gave Muthulakshmi a large amount of money after he reportedly received ransom money for his role in Kannada actor Rajkumar's kidnapping.

 Arrests

-Five charges were laid against Muthulakshmi, including: killing police personnel in the Palar blast, killing elephants, and smuggling sandalwood between 1991 and 1993.
-She was also arrested for kidnapping Rajkumar alongside Veerappan (he was released after 108 days).
+Five charges were laid against Muthulakshmi, including killing police personnel in the Palar blast, killing elephants, and smuggling sandalwood between 1991 and 1993.
+She was also arrested for kidnapping Rajkumar alongside Veerappan (Rajkumar was released after 108 days).
 In spite of the efforts of the police, they were unable to apprehend Veerappan.
 Muthulakshmi was acquitted along with 10 others; however, 13 of her relatives were convicted.
 Muthulakshmi was acquitted of almost all charges registered against her.